 Carbon Cycle & Climate Change – 4C (foresee)

 The carbon cycle dynamically couples the biosphere, oceans and atmosphere, and links societal and biophysical dimensions of the Earth system.
-A Grand Challenge is to reduce wide uncertainty in the carbon cycle, its responses to anthropogenic and biophysical drivers, and legacy effects of slow-responding processes of vegetation and soils, combining empirical ecology and modelling, informed by studies of the past, and accounting for links across scales from the local to the regional and global.
+A Grand Challenge is to reduce wide uncertainty in the carbon cycle and its responses to anthropogenic and biophysical drivers, including long-term effects of slow-responding processes of vegetation and soils.
+This requires a combination of analyses of human behaviour and decision-making, empirical ecology and modelling, informed by studies of past ecosystems, using approaches across scales from the local to the regional and global.